By Apollo 24|7, Published on- 21 November 2022 & Updated on - 28 November 2022

 Post-detection of the stone, the doctor will determine the suitable treatment method.
 To do so, he/she will first gauge the health of the patient’s kidneys via urine and blood tests.

-Once the treatment method is decided and the stone is removed, doctors will try and find the cause behind the formation of the kidney stone.
+Once the treatment method is decided and the stone is removed, doctors will try to find the cause behind the formation of the kidney stone.
 The doctor further analyses the stone once it is removed.
 The doctor will also check for the level of phosphorous, calcium, and uric acid present in the patient’s blood.
 A person might also need to submit urine for uric acid and calcium tests.

 Here are the diagnostic tests that are used to detect the presence of a kidney stone: